 It kills both broadleaf weeds and grasses by inhibiting photosynthesis, the process by which plants convert sunlight into chemical energy.
 Paraquat acts quickly and works particularly well in no-till systems.
 These factors greatly contributed to the uptick in paraquat use among farmers and it soon became a popular favorite.

 Paraquat has been available for commercial purposes since 1961 but was categorized by the U.S. EPA in 1978 as a “restricted use” pesticide on account of its high toxicity.
 However, the toxic chemical is still widely used on more than 100 different crops by certified users who have undergone EPA’s mandatory training.

 Paraquat Used on Various Crops

-Even though the EPA has imposed stricter use and handling restrictions on the pesticide, each year, farmers still use over eight million pounds of paraquat herbicide.
+The EPA has imposed stricter use and handling restrictions on the pesticide.
+However, each year, farmers still use over eight million pounds of paraquat herbicide.

 Today, it is used on more than 100 different types of crops, including:

 Paraquat is also used for weed control even in non-agricultural settings and for desiccation of crops such as cotton, prior to harvest.

 There’s no denying that the herbicide has been prominent since it was made available 60 years ago.
 Unfortunately, the consequences of paraquat exposure on human health and the environment are just some of the prices we have to pay for effective weed control.